vanavreddy/Parallel_Compute_Engine/README.md

 Utilities for setting up and running EpiHiper.

 There are multiple steps to setup different parts of the pipeline.
-One may not need to execute all the steps every time.
-The list below shows steps for for first time setup.

 1. Set up the Conda environment
 2. Set up the Environment File
 3. Install epihiper_setup_utils and mackenzie
 4. Partition the Networks
 5. Start the Pipeline

+\* One may not need to execute all the steps every time.
+The list above shows steps for for first time setup.

 ## 1. Set up the Conda environment